AI NEWS FEED

 AI Hub (aihub.org) is a nonprofit initiative designed to connect the AI research community and make cutting-edge knowledge accessible to wider audiences.
 Its RSS feed aggregates curated articles, interviews, event summaries, and research updates from across the AI ecosystem.
 The focus is on community engagement: highlighting work from researchers, promoting open collaboration, and sharing insights into AI’s role in academia, policy, and society.
 Unlike fast-paced news feeds, AI Hub emphasizes depth, context, and inclusivity, featuring content from global contributors.
 With several posts each day, it ensures that readers are exposed to diverse voices and emerging trends.
 This feed is particularly valuable for academics, policymakers, and AI enthusiasts who want a comprehensive, community-driven perspective on artificial intelligence beyond just commercial applications.

-This post contains a list of the AI-related seminars that are scheduled to take place between 1 December 2025 and 31 January 2026.
+This post contains a list of the AI-related seminars that are scheduled to take place between 2 March and 30 April 2026.
 All events detailed here are free and open for anyone to attend virtually.
-1 December 2025 Optimization for a Better World Speaker: Dick den Hertog (University of Amsterdam) Organised by: Association of
+2 March 2026 Three talks: 1) Explaining Deviations from Prior Knowledge in Cluster Analysis, 2) Interpretable Surrogates for Optimization, 3)